Meraki Espresso Machine Review

 Build Quality

 People seem to be most curious about the machine’s build quality.
-Can it be any good, despite the plastic appearance?
+How good is it, considering most of the body is made out of ABS plastic?

 Finally, the base of the machine is a riffled ABS plastic, as is the drip tray.